 Because manufacturers are in the best position to correct product defects and warn consumers of potential dangers, they become liable when a defect in their product injures the user.
 Hundreds of consumer goods are recalled each year because their use causes accidents that harm buyers.
 Even distributors can breach the implied warranty of merchantability by leasing or selling a defective product that severely injures the consumer.
 Buyers may sue for harm caused by any intended or “foreseeable” use of the product.
 They are entitled to damages for injuries resulting from flaws in the product’s manufacture, sale, or design.
 An experienced defective products lawyer will ensure that manufacturers and vendors are held liable for your harm.

 If you or your family member has suffered an injury or wrongful death caused by the negligence of another, the experienced Berkley personal injury lawyers at Sousa & Sousa can help.
-For over 50 years, we have recovered substantial verdicts and settlements for injured victims and families throughout Massachusetts.
+For over 37 years, we have recovered substantial verdicts and settlements for injured victims and families throughout Massachusetts.
 At Sousa & Sousa, we are dedicated to providing you with the highest quality representation and helping you obtain the compensation you deserve.
-Our office is conveniently located at 14 Taunton Green in Downtown Taunton.
-For a free consultation or to set up an appointment, please call (508) 823-6111 or contact us online.
+For a free consultation or to set up an appointment, please call (508) 230-5300 or contact us online.